 The aim of this course is to develop students' abilities to identify, describe and analyze critically the role and function of cities at different stages.
 In addition, students will be encouraged to correlate between city formation and various elements in urban development, particularly housing issues, in an increasingly globalized context.
 The course is explicitly interdisciplinary, and introduces recurrent and emerging debates about housing and the role and function of cities in the 21st century together with a parallel analysis of an increasingly complex matrix of social, political and economic issues as the pace of urbanization increases.
-Upon completion of the course students will have an appreciation of the major functions of cities - housing people.
+Upon completion of the course students will have an appreciation of the complexity of urban issues in an increasingly urban world, and an appreciation of one of the major functions of cities - housing people.

-AFFC1027 Architecture and the Built Environment (6 credits)
+AFFC1027 Introduction to Landscape City Architecture (6 credits)